Perform a Load-Flow Analysis Using Simscape Electrical

 You can use the data from your load-flow analysis to correctly initialize three-phase induction and synchronous machine blocks.
 For examples, see:

-If your model is configured for a power-flow analysis, you can also use the Load-Flow Analyzer to perform a power-flow, or load-flow, analysis for a three-phase AC electrical power transmission system.
-The tool generates two tables.
-The app generates two tables.
-One of the tables contains data for the network nodes, as represented by Busbar, Load Flow Source, synchronous machine, induction machine, and three-phase load blocks.
-The other table contains data for the network connections, as represented by transmission lines, cable, and transformer blocks.
-When you open the tool, the tables are preloaded with the specified parameter values for the relevant blocks in the current or specified model.
+If your model is configured for a power-flow analysis, you can also use the Load-Flow Analyzer to perform a power-flow, or load-flow, analysis for a three-phase AC or DC electrical power transmission system.
+The app generates three tables.
+The AC Nodes table contains data for the AC network nodes, as represented by AC busbar, load flow source, synchronous machine, induction machine, and three-phase load blocks.
+The AC & DC Busbars table contains data for all busbars.
+The AC Connections table contains data for the network connections, as represented by transmission line and transformer blocks.
+When you open the app, the tables are preloaded with the specified parameter values for the relevant blocks in the current or specified model.
 After you run the power-flow analysis, the tables also display the steady-state voltage magnitudes, voltage phase angles, active power, and reactive power for the node and connection blocks.

 The Load-Flow Analyzer app allows you to: